Ori-Riaru/nix-configs/README.md

 - [`configs/`](./configs/): Reusable configurations

   - [`groups/`](./configs/groups/): Groups of programs or services which are commonly imported together
-  - [`programs/`](./configs/programs/): Programs and their configurations which can be imported in a system conifguration.nix or a users home.nix
+  - [`programs/`](./configs/programs/): Programs and their configurations which can be imported in a system configuration.nix or a users home.nix
   - [`services/`](./configs/services/): Services and their configurations which can be imported in system configuration.nix
   - [`system/`](./configs/system/): Nix and system configurations not specific to a program or service